vincecloutier/imessage-llms/README.md

     pnpm run dev
     ```
     The application will then be available at `http://localhost:3000`. <br> _Note that `vercel dev` will launch the frontend, but not the backend._

+### Troubleshooting
+1. **Messages takes a long time to be marked as delivered over iMessage.** <br>
+I struggled with this for a while.
+It has to do with the way the Apple's Push Notification service works, and nothing to do with Bluebubbles or this service.
+The good news is that it's an easy fix, you just need a way to increase your TCP timeout on your network.
+If you can't do this (thanks Rogers), you can buy a top tier TP-Link Router for very cheap.

+Feel free to let me know if you are having any other issues with this repo and I will try to help you out as best I can.